hyprwm/hyprland-wiki/pages/FAQ/_index.md

 open a terminal where you cloned the repo.
 `git pull && sudo make clear && sudo make install`

+### Waybar popups render behind the windows??

+You have misconfigured Waybar.
+Make sure the `layer` in the waybar config is set to `top`, and not `bottom`.

 ### Screenshare / OBS no worky!

 Check [Screensharing](../Useful-Utilities/Screen-Sharing).